scriptituk/xfade-easing/README.md

 It built a static feature-rich ffmpeg.exe with xfade-easing on a [VirtualBox](https://www.virtualbox.org/) Ubuntu client running on Macos, but attempting the same process natively on Macos failed – needs investigation.
+You need to follow steps 2-4 above first and use the `--ffmpeg-source-dir` option.

 #### Native compiling